OkayToGreat/collaborative-writing/drafts/improve-your-life-with-ChatGPT.md

 ## Let's get started with a prompt!

+> ChatGPT-3.5 will be used throughout the whole course.

 A prompt is the text you enter into the text box to start a conversation with ChatGPT.
 Writing a good prompt helps us get the most out of AI tools like ChatGPT.
 Prompting is a way to give these AI models direction so it can understand our task and then help us complete it.
 But to get the best results, you need to know how to craft a good prompt.
 And most people who struggle with prompting are making the same mistake.
 They're being too generic and expecting that AI is just going to read our minds.

 ### Example 1 - Simple Prompt